Temporary Impairment Services

 Temporary Impairment Accommodations and Services are available to students when needed.
 The CTLE engages in an interactive process with each student and reviews request for accommodations on an individualized, case-by-case basis.

-The CTLE may assist students who have a temporary injury or condition, depending on the nature and functional limitations of a student’s documented condition.
-The CTLE may also assist students who have a temporary injury or condition, which results in a functional limitation.
-Examples may include broken bones, injuries requiring surgery, acute illnesses, and pregnancy.
-Assistance is determined on a class-by-class basis and is dependent upon the nature of each course and the method of instruction as it relates to the student’s functional limitations.
-Accommodations are extended to students with temporary conditions for the duration of their functional limitations associated with the condition.
+The CTLE may also assist students who have a temporary injury or condition, which results in temporary functional limitations.
+Examples may include concussions, broken bones, injuries requiring surgery, acute illnesses, and pregnancy.
+Assistance is determined on a class-by-class basis and is dependent upon the nature of each course and the method of instruction and the student's temporary condition.
+Temporary adjustments may also include changes in housing and navigation of the Scranton campus.
+Accommodations are extended to students for the duration of their condition, as determined by a medical provider.

 Since temporary conditions can occur at any point during the semester, the timing can significantly impact the accommodation options available to the student.
 Timely and open communication with the CTLE, faculty and other campus offices, as needed, about the nature and duration of the condition and requested assistance can often result in satisfactory solutions to the short-term issues caused by the injury or condition.
 Students with temporary injuries or conditions are encouraged to contact the CTLE to determine accommodation options.